What is CPRSP?

 Forms and deadlines

-For example, if your 2021 CPRSP Basic and LOS benefits are not claimed by March 31, 2024, it will be forfeited and returned to the fund for redistribution.
+Once your benefits become available, you have two and a half years to make a claim before they expire and are forfeited.
+For instance, if your 2023 CPRSP Basic and LOS benefits remain unclaimed by March 31, 2026, they will be forfeited and returned to the fund for redistribution.

 Payment for non-members